At Key Stage 3 we teach an enjoyable mixture of theoretical, listening, composing and performing skills.

 Where appropriate, pupils are encouraged to enter Associated Board or Trinity/Guildhall grade exams as a gauge of their progress.
 The certificates gained are useful additional qualifications when it comes to further education applications.

-Additional information and application forms are available from the Director of Music at the school, Mr John Hendry - email@example.com
+Additional information and application forms are available from the Director of Music at the school, Mr Simon Hendry - email@example.com

 A traditional symphony orchestra line-up; strings, woodwind, brass and percussion playing music from the mainstream repertoire of the last two hundred years.
 They have an important role in the Skinners’ Day celebrations and all our major concerts.